BalaNatesh10K/asset_path_grabber/ReadMe.md

  This step is required the first time to download Chromium for browser automation.

 ### 3. ✏️ Prepare Input File
- Create a file called urls.txt in the same directory and add one URL per line: \n https://www.example.com/page1 https://www.example.com/page2
+ Create a file called urls.txt in the same directory and add one URL per line:\
+ https://www.example.com/page1
+ https://www.example.com/page2